 - Navy Knee Socks or Navy Tights (with Kilt) OR Black or Dark Grey Socks (with Pants)

 Casual Uniform Options

-The following items can be worn on regular school days except on Wednesdays and special days
+The following items can be worn on regular school days except on Number One Dress Days:

 - Navy Cardigan, button (Crested)

 - Navy V-neck Sweater (Crested)

 - White Polo Shirt (Long- or short-sleeved, Crested)

 - Navy Zipfront Cardigan Sweater (Crested)